asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/01-chapter-one.md

 "Copies for you.
 Everything I have."
 She looked between them.
 "I know federal agents coming in can feel like we couldn't do our job.
 But that's not how I see it.
 This case needs solving, and I don't care who solves it as long as Palmer's family gets answers."

-"We're here to help, not take over," Matt said.
+"We're here to assist, not take over," Matt said.
 "This is still your case."

 "Appreciate that."
 Morrison checked her watch.
 "You probably want to get settled.
 There's a Hampton Inn about ten minutes from here.
 Most federal agents stay there when they're in town."
+>QUESTION: Do federal agents come to town a lot??
+Weird phrase to use.
+How about something about the department getting a discounted rate.

 "Sounds good."